Morocco–European Union relations: Membership application

 In 1987, Morocco applied to join the European Communities (the precursor to the European Union).
 The application was rejected on the grounds that Morocco was not considered to be a "European country" and hence could not join.
 This geographic membership criterion has been part of the EU's and its predecessors' treaties since the Treaty of Rome (Article 237 of the Treaty establishing the European Economic Community) and was later also included among the Copenhagen criteria.
-The rejection was expected as the King had sent feelers two years prior and received such a response.
+The rejection was expected as King Hassan II had sent feelers two years prior and received such a response.

 Human rights

 On 19 January 2023, the European Parliament condemned Morocco for the first time in 25 years, as it called on the country to respect media freedom and to release all political prisoners and jailed journalists, notably the case of Omar Radi.
 On 23 January, the Moroccan Parliament voted to review ties with the European Parliament calling it "an unacceptable attack against the sovereignty, dignity and independence of judicial institutions in the kingdom."